Berk6y0/Which_princess_are_you-/README.md

 # Princess Matcher
-I upload a pdf for this project which we used in ComputerVision Lecture.
+I upload a pdf for this project which we used in ComputerVision Lecture.[Computer_Vision_Sw_development_Contest.zip](https://github.com/user-attachments/files/18938343/Computer_Vision_Sw_development_Contest.zip)

 ## Overview
 Princess Matcher is a Java application that determines which princess a user resembles the most based on facial recognition and image comparison.
 The project uses OpenCV for face detection and histogram comparison to find the best match.
 Additionally, a graphical user interface (GUI) is provided to allow users to drag and drop their images for analysis.